 Bradacs v.
 Haley

-On October 6, 2014, the United States Supreme Court denied review of a federal legal case in which the U.S. Court of Appeals for the 4th Circuit ruled that denying same-sex couples the freedom to marry in Virginia is unconstitutional.
+The decision comes more than a month after the United States Supreme Court denied review of a federal legal case in which the U.S. Court of Appeals for the 4th Circuit ruled that denying same-sex couples the freedom to marry in Virginia is unconstitutional.
 Because South Carolina is also in the 4th Circuit, the ruling created a binding precedent throughout the circuit, including in South Carolina.
 Following the Supreme Court’s decision to deny review, same-sex couples sought to remove the stay in this federal case seeking the freedom to marry so that judgment could be issued and the freedom to marry could come to South Carolina.